krasimir/techy/index.md

 # Hello, I'm Techy

-I'm a super simple Flat CMS based on [Node.js](http://nodejs.org) ([Gulp.js](http://gulpjs.com/) and [AbsurdJS](http://absurdjs.com/)).
-If you don't want to use a database to store your content I could help you.
-Write everything in [Markdown](https://daringfireball.net/projects/markdown/) format and I'll convert it to HTML.
+I love [Markdown](https://daringfireball.net/projects/markdown/) and I can turn it to a beautifully looking HTML layouts.
+I'm build and distributed as a [Node.js](http://nodejs.org) module.
+[Gulp.js](http://gulpjs.com/) and [AbsurdJS](http://absurdjs.com/) are the base which I'm staying on.
+If you don't want to use a database to store your content I can help you.
+Write everything in Markdown format and I'll convert it to HTML.

+---

 ## The concept

-In the content driven web site (like a blog for example) the writing should be really easy.
+In the content driven web site (like a blog for example) the writing should be really easy and fluent.
 Markdown language gives us the simplicity which we need.
 However, sometimes converting *.md* files to *.html* files is not enough.
 Techy is an instrument which uses Markdown as a base but also makes your pages programmable.
 For example:

-	&lt;% set('name', 'Big Joe') %>
+	&lt;% set('username', 'Big Joe') %>

 	# Article title

 	> author: &lt;% get('name') %>

-	Hello, my name is &lt;% get('name') %>.
+	Hello, my name is &lt;% get('username') %>.
 I'm a web developer.

 is transformed to: